aaronscherzinger/connectfour_reinforcementlearning/README.md

 |x . o o o . .|
  -------------

-(From here on, you are lost - here the player insert into column 5):
+(From here on, the player is lost - he decides to insert into column 5):
  0 1 2 3 4 5 6
 |. . . . . . .|
 |. . . . . . .|